AlexaH88/anthemology/README.md

   - Avoid showing duplicates of artists, or albums for example in the same list.
 Instead show the name only once, and allow the user to click through to a page for that artist for example with all songs associated with it.
 And from there the song lyrics page can be accessed.

+  - The duplicate entries can currently be handled manually by a superuser in order to keep the song table clean.

 - #### Song Lyrics Page

   - Implement auto-scrolling on the lyrics, including the option to slow them down or speed them up according to user preference.